How to Create and Tweak Surname Connection Graphs

 by Wesley Johnston

-Begun Febaruary 1, 2014 - Last updated April 13, 2024 - Add instructions for yEd vieiwng.
+Begun Febaruary 1, 2014 - Last updated May 13, 2024 - Add link to GEPHI graph

 I have several community/parish reconstruction projects, in which I have created a database of the trees of all of the families in the records of the community.
 When these databases had relatively few surnames, it was relatively easy for me to manually create surname connection graphs, either in a graphic program or in a spreadsheet.
 But as the number of surnames and their inter-connections grew, the complexity of manually generating a surname connection graph became very challenging.
 I would add the most frequent surname pairs first to create a starting structure, and I would then add in the surname pairs for all of one of those original surnames.
 Adding just one more surname pair soon resulted in massive overhaul of the visual graph, in order to keep it understandable.
 What had worked for the pairs up to that point could no longer fit the new pair, even with moving nodes around.
 Another dimension became necessary, so that I had to come up with creative ways (e.g. asterisks) of showing that a cluster of surnames were related to each other by other than visible lines.